woocommerce/woocommerce/plugins/woocommerce-blocks/readme.txt

 - Blockified Single Product Template: Add product-classes. ([9697](https://github.com/woocommerce/woocommerce-blocks/pull/9697))
 - Blockified Single Product Template: Show upsells. ([9636](https://github.com/woocommerce/woocommerce-blocks/pull/9636))
 - Template Placeholder Design for the Order Received Template. ([9602](https://github.com/woocommerce/woocommerce-blocks/pull/9602))
-- Mini-Cart: Update cart error notices to be non-dismissable (to match the behavior of the regular Cart). ([9578](https://github.com/woocommerce/woocommerce-blocks/pull/9578))
+- Mini-Cart: Update cart error notices to be non-dismissible (to match the behavior of the regular Cart). ([9578](https://github.com/woocommerce/woocommerce-blocks/pull/9578))
 - Classic Product Template block visible in the inserter. ([9573](https://github.com/woocommerce/woocommerce-blocks/pull/9573))
 - Hide the Product Rating when the product has no reviews.
 Previously, a link to the Reviews section was displayed. ([9556](https://github.com/woocommerce/woocommerce-blocks/pull/9556))
 - Reduced the amount of settings data consumed by the cart and checkout blocks. ([9552](https://github.com/woocommerce/woocommerce-blocks/pull/9552))